 - your day-to-day activity, calculated either by the number of homes managed or turnover

 - the activity of housing associations within a given area.

 We have compiled more than 300 local authority registers of brownfield land into one easy to use map.
 This is designed to make it easier to locate available brownfield sites in England.

-The map also highlights the potential number of new homes that could be built in each area.
+The map also includes site boundaries, and it highlights the potential number of new homes that could be built in each area.